 Studies so far in HIV-infected (treatment studies) and HIV-uninfected (prevention studies) people have shown injections of cabotegravir (CAB) to be safe and acceptable.
-Some studies, including HPTN 077, are still ongoing and safety is continuing to be reviewed.
-The most common side effects in HPTN 077 are headache and injection site reaction.
+The most common side effects in another HPTN study using injectable CAB, HPTN 077, were headache and injection site reaction.
 Safety will continue to be looked at in HPTN 083 and 084.